MrScislowski/student-help-queue/README.md

 - `_id`: ObjectId - unique identifier for the user
 - `email`: String - email address of the user
-- `username`: String - username of the user
+- `slug`: String - username of the user
 - `classes`: ObjectId[] - array of class IDs that the user is a teacher of

 2. Classes Collection

 - `_id`: ObjectId - unique identifier for the class
-- `className`: String - name of the class
+- `classSlug`: String - name of the class
 - `classEndpoint`: String - endpoint for the class
-- `teacherSlug`: ObjectId - ID of the teacher who created the class
+- `teacherId`: ObjectId - ID of the teacher who created the class
-- `teacherEmail`: String - email address of the teacher who created the class
 - `queues`: Queue[] - array of queues for the class

 3. Queue Object